outlace/outlace.github.io/_posts/2015-9-5-Computational-Graph.md

 post?
-Well, for one, this post isn't really about backpropagation per se, it's about how we can think about neural networks in a completely different way than we're used to using a computational graph representation and then use it to derive backpropagation from the fundamental rule of calculus, chain rule.
+Well, for one, this post isn't really about backpropagation per se, it's about how we can think about neural networks in a completely different way than we're used to using a computational graph representation and then use it to derive backpropagation from a fundamental formula of calculus, chain rule.

 This post is entirely inspired from colah's blog post [Calculus on Computational Graphs: Backpropagation](http://colah.github.io/posts/2015-08-Backprop/) so please read through that first.
 I will reiterate a lot of what's on there but will surely